IET Partners with BBC on Make it Digital campaign

 All of these events aim to promote this coding device and encourage its use both in school and at home as the students will be able to keep their coding device and take it home to carry on the learning with their parents.

-The 'BBC micro:bit Quick Start Guide for Teachers' from Hodder Education is now available to give you a head start on how to use the BBC micro:bit.
+The 'BBC micro:bit Quick Start Guide for Teachers' from Hodder Education is now available to explain how to use your BBC micro:bit.